-During Coach Mike Getman’s career as the Head Coach at UAB, he has been named Conference “Coach of the Year” 3 times, with the additional honor of Conference USA “Coach of the Decade”.
+During Coach Mike Getman’s career as the Head Coach at UAB (1992-2018), he has been named Conference “Coach of the Year” 3 times, with the additional honor of Conference USA “Coach of the Decade”.

-The Blazers have been ranked in the National top 25 in 18 of the last 22 years and have made 8 trips to the NCAA tournament, including 2011, 2012 & 2014.
+The Blazers were ranked in the National top 25 in 18 of the last 22 years and made 8 trips to the NCAA tournament, including 2011, 2012 & 2014.
 UAB finished 2014 ranked #21 in the Nation.
 UAB also hosted the College Cup (National Championship) in 2011 and 2012.
 The Blazers have also had many players receive national recognition.
 In fact UAB has had more players receive All-Conference USA honors than any other team.
-See the List of UAB Players in the Pros.
+See the List of Getman Players in the Pros.
 Under Coach Getman, UAB Soccer went from an unknown soccer program to a National Contender.

 “It was the summer of 1992 when a young, quiet, and focused Indiana native named Mike Getman arrived on the campus of UAB with the unenviable task of turning UAB’s soccer program into a winner.
 That September…a new era began not only for UAB soccer but for the sport as a whole in Birmingham.” – PORTICO Magazine